REG 05.20.04 - Post Tenure Review of Faculty

 2.2 A positive Departmental Voting Faculty (DVF) vote for promotion (as defined by a simple majority vote) shall be considered a meets expectations for post tenure review regardless of the outcome of the promotion process.
 A negative vote for promotion by the DVF does not qualify as a post tenure review and does not change the faculty member’s post tenure review schedule.

 2.3 If a post tenure review finds that the faculty member meets expectations, the next post tenure review shall not occur in fewer than five (5) years.
-However, pursuant to NCSU POL05.20.01 - Appointment, Reappointment, Promotion and Permanent Tenure section 6.5 academic administration may schedule a review with peer involvement when deemed appropriate.
+However, pursuant to NCSU POL05.20.01 - Appointment, Reappointment, Promotion and Permanent Tenure, Periodic Performance Reviews, this regulation does not preclude an administrative judgment of professional performance with the option of peer review at any time.

 3. DEPARTMENTAL RULES